Parish of the Falkland Islands: History, 1869–1978

 Waite Hockin Stirling was consecrated the first bishop of the diocese in 1869.
 After his tenure, the history of the Falkland Islands diocese largely followed the waxing and waning fortunes of the South American Missionary Society (SAMS).
-In 1910 the diocese was divided for the first time into "East Coast" and "West Coast".
+In 1910, the diocese was divided for the first time into "East Coast" and "West Coast".
 Edward Every became Bishop of Argentina and Eastern South America, and Lawrence Blair became Bishop of the Falkland Islands, which included oversight of Chile, Bolivia and Peru.
 He resigned in 1914 and Every took the post.
 1910 was also the year of the World Missionary Conference at Edinburgh.

 Norman de Jersey was bishop for 15 years.
 In 1934 he was succeeded by John Weller.
 Financial constraints caused him to consolidate, becoming Bishop of Argentina and Eastern South America while retaining oversight of the Falkland Islands, which technically was a vacant see until 1946.
-Daniel Evans, formerly of Rio de Janeiro, took over in 1946 when the diocese was once more united as the Diocese of the Falkland Islands, covering nearly all of South America.
-He died of a heart attack in Southern Chile in 1962.
+Ivor Evans, formerly of Rio de Janeiro, took over in 1946 when the diocese was once more united as the Diocese of the Falkland Islands, covering nearly all of South America.
+He died of a heart attack in southern Chile in 1962.

-After a convention in Cuernavaca, Mexico, in 1963, the Anglican Church underwent dramatic changes and the vast diocese was divided into three parts.
-The West Coast Diocese of Chile, Bolivia and Peru came under Kenneth Howell, a former South American Missionary Society (SAMS) missionary, and Cyril Tucker was consecrated under two separate mandates, one as Bishop of Argentina and Eastern South America, and the other as Bishop of the Falkland Islands.
+After a 1963 convention in Cuernavaca, Mexico, the Anglican Communion underwent dramatic changes and the vast diocese was divided into three parts.
+The West Coast Diocese of Chile, Bolivia and Peru came under Kenneth Howell, a former South American Missionary Society (SAMS) missionary, and Cyril Tucker was consecrated under two separate mandates: one as Bishop of Argentina and Eastern South America, and the other as Bishop of the Falkland Islands.
 The SAMS played an important part in financing and establishing the two bishoprics.

-As a result of increased SAMS activity, more dioceses were created: in 1973 Northern Argentina and Paraguay; the Diocese of Peru in 1977; Uruguay in 1988 and Bolivia in 1996 (now all part of the Anglican Province of the Southern Cone of South America).
+As a result of increased SAMS activity, more dioceses were created: Northern Argentina and Paraguay in 1973; the Diocese of Peru in 1977; Uruguay in 1988 and Bolivia in 1996 (now all part of the Anglican Province of the Southern Cone of South America).
 The South America Dioceses joined to form the Anglican Council of South America, which included the Falkland Islands.
-This proved unsuitable for the congregations of the Falklands, as proceedings were conducted in Spanish, and most of the residents were English speaking.
+This proved unsuitable for congregations on the Falklands, as proceedings were conducted in Spanish, and most of the residents were English-speaking.